How To Approach Your Healthcare Provider About Hormone Therapy (HT)

 Arm Yourself With HT Information & Share It

-A survey of U.S. obstetrics and gynecology residents found that only one in five received formal training in menopause medicine, and that seven in 10 would have liked to receive it.
-Sharing information from credible sources will show your provider that you have done your due diligence and will help the two of you work together to determine the most appropriate course of treatment.- After years of research, the renowned menopause organization, the North American Menopause Society (NAMS), gives us fresh hope with its updated position on hormone therapy.
+- After years of research, the renowned menopause organization, The Menopause Society (TMS), gives us fresh hope with its updated position on hormone therapy.
 The consensus is that for healthy people born female younger than 60, and within 10 years of menopause onset, the benefits of hormone therapy outweigh the risks.
 The full report2 is an extensive 28 pages, but I have summarized the highlights in this article that you can print and bring to your appointment.

 - Hormone therapy is not one size fits all and there are many options available.
 This is a helpful summary of FDA Approved Guidelines Options.